DOT Telecom License Required

-DOT OSP ISP License Registration
+DOT OSP & ISP

-DOT OSP ISP License Registration Application
+Start DOT OSP ISP License Registration

 What is DOT OSP & ISP Licence?

 The Department of Telecommunications (DOT) mandates businesses offering telecom-based services to obtain OSP (Other Service Provider) and ISP (Internet Service Provider) licenses.
 These licenses ensure compliance with regulatory norms and allow legal operations in India's telecom sector.
-While OSP registration is essential for call centers, BPOs, and telemarketing firms, an ISP license is required for providing internet services to consumers.

-Overview of OSP (Other Service Provider) Licence
+OSP (Other Service Provider) Licence

 An OSP (Other Service Provider) Licence is required for businesses that use telecom resources to provide services such as call centers, BPOs, telebanking, telemedicine, and e-commerce support.
 Issued by the Department of Telecommunications (DOT), this license ensures compliance with India's telecom regulations.
 Companies operating in voice-based or data-based communication services must register as OSPs to legally conduct business.

-• Mandatory for BPOs, call centers, and telemarketing firms.
+• Mandatory for BPOs, call centers, and telemarketing firms

-• Regulated under the New Telecom Policy (NTP), 1999.
+• Regulated under the New Telecom Policy (NTP), 1999

-• Requires businesses to use authorized telecom infrastructure.
+• Requires businesses to use authorized telecom infrastructure

-• Ensures compliance with data security and lawful interception norms.
+• Ensures compliance with data security and lawful interception norms

-Overview of ISP (Internet Service Provider) Licence
+ISP (Internet Service Provider) Licence

 An ISP (Internet Service Provider) Licence is required for companies offering internet services to consumers, businesses, and enterprises.
 It is issued by DOT under the Unified License (UL) framework and is categorized into three types – Class A, Class B, and Class C, based on operational reach.

-• Essential for providing wired or wireless internet services.
+• Essential for providing wired or wireless internet services

-• Classified into national (Class A), state-level (Class B), and district-level (Class C) licenses.
+• Classified into national (Class A), state-level (Class B), and district-level (Class C) licenses

-• Requires compliance with data retention and security policies.
+• Requires compliance with data retention and security policies

-• ISPs must follow Fair Usage Policy (FUP) and adhere to net neutrality regulations.
+• ISPs must follow Fair Usage Policy (FUP) and adhere to net neutrality regulations

 Key Differences Between OSP & ISP Licences